 If you’re beginning to build a long-term marketing strategy, it’?s time to start focusing on SEO.
 A strong SEO strategy helps your company gain visibility, and is one of the best ways to drive relevant initial traffic.
 Additionally, with SEO there is no additional cost associated with each new site visitor.
 A fixed investment can lead to limitless increases in traffic.
 If you’re just getting started, Google has an excellent resource on SEO for beginners.
 Beyond this level, SEOMoz is the best resource out there for budding SEOs.

-SEO is one strategy that’s never completed.
+SEO is one strategy that?’s never completed.
 You should always be working to optimize your site and make updates to ensure you are boosting performance.
 SEO is a form of marketing that all companies should be focusing on.
 There are even law firm marketing services that realise the importance of SEO in gaining clients for their business.

 Creating relevant online content is one of the best ways you can establish your brand’s identity, drive people to your site, nurture leads and educate your customers.
 A solid content strategy can enrich every other aspect of your marketing from email to social media and is one of the most powerful ways to improve your SEO.
 Content provides something valuable to share with fans and followers on social media and something to include in marketing emails that can actually add value.
 Two great resources for establishing a strong content strategy are CopyBlogger and the Content Marketing Institute.

 Building a robust content strategy is no small feat and requires a significant portion of marketing hours, if not a dedicated hire.
 You should expect a few months before your content strategy ramps up and you can begin to see results.

 In marketing, the whole is greater than the sum of its parts.
 Marketing across various channels will improve the performance of each channel, as well as solidify brand awareness and recall.